yashu1wwww/Instagram-auto-account-report/README.md

 # Instagram-auto-account-report
 Instagram auto account report boy using selenium with python

-replace 11 & 13th line with username & pass and in 17 line which person you want to report put her username there
+# replace 17 & 19th line with username & pass and in 23 line which person you want to report put her username there..

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Then, place it in the appropriate folder.

 Open the command prompt in that folder and enter your username and password.
 To run the file, either double-click on s.py or rename the file and run it.

 👉Note:-